aqsakhan/aqsakhan/AqsaKhanREADME.md

 - 👋 Hi, I’m @aqsakhan
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Java Programming, Data Science
+- 🌱 I’m currently learning Java Programming, Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Apps
 - 📫 How to reach me ...
 LinkedIn: https://www.linkedin.com/in/aqsa-khan-12b4751a2/

 <!---